aservetjouve/swappit/README.md

 - Welcome
 > The first page the user will see if not logged in
-- SignupPage
+- Signup
-- LoginPage
+- Login
 - NavBar
-- FooterBar
+- Footer
 - AddItem
 - ItemCard
 - ContactCard